US inflation eases grip on economy, falling for a 6th month

 "If actual inflation is trending downward, the Fed can take more comfort that it's landed the economy in a good place," said Daleep Singh, chief global economist at PGIM Fixed Income and a former Fed staffer.
 Singh expects the Fed to raise its benchmark rate by a quarter-point at each of its next two meetings and then stop with its key rate just below 5%.

+In remarks Thursday morning, President Joe Biden suggested that the "data is clear" that U.S. inflation is dropping.
+"It's coming down in America month after month, giving families some real breathing room," he said.

 Inflation also has been dropping, though to a lesser degree, in Europe and in the United Kingdom.
-After months of rising prices, annual inflation in the 19 countries that use the euro currency fell for the second straight month in December but still hit a painful 9.2%.
-That was down from November’s 10.1%, with energy prices having dropped from summertime peaks but still higher than normal.
+Annual inflation in the 19 countries that use the euro currency fell for the second straight month in December but still hit a painful 9.2%.
+That was down from November's 10.1% but still higher than normal.

 Grocery prices rose 0.2% from November to December, the smallest such increase in nearly two years.
 Still, those prices are up 11.8% from a year ago.